Guidelines for Appropriate Use of Administrator Access

 This Guideline applies to all University system and application administrators and any other personnel who are provided with Administrator Access to University computing and information resources.

-is defined as any information that is classified as Restricted Information (both Moderately Sensitive and Highly Sensitive) according to the University Guidelines for Data Classification
+Non-public Information is defined as any information that is classified as Restricted Information (both Moderately Sensitive and Highly Sensitive) according to the University Guidelines for Data Classification.
+Access to Restricted Data must be approved by the designated Data Owner (Data Steward) as defined in the University Information Security Policy under Roles and Responsibilities.

 The University Computing Policy provides a framework for appropriate and inappropriate use of University computing and information resources.
 More specifically, the University Computing Policy prohibits, “Using a computer system without proper authorization granted through the University, college or department management structure.”
 It further prohibits attempts to “...circumvent system security without the explicit permission of the owner of that system.”
 System administrators and other University personnel with Administrator Access to computing and information resources are entrusted to use such access in an appropriate manner.
 The following provides high-level guidance on what constitutes appropriate and inappropriate use of Administrator Access.